• Skip to main content

 Smooth and creamy cauliflower hummus in the bowl of a food processor.

-• Scrape the hummus into a bowl and drizzle with 2 more tbsp extra virgin olive oil, then sprinkle with chopped parsley and cracked pepper.
+• Scrape the hummus into a bowl and drizzle with 2 more tablespoon extra virgin olive oil, then sprinkle with chopped parsley and cracked pepper.
 Serve immediately with sliced vegetables or grain free seed bread.
 Store leftovers in a lidded container in the fridge for up to three days.

 Cauliflower hummus in a black bowl, garnished with olive oil, chopped parsley, and pepper.

-Notes
+Recipe Notes

 STORAGE: store leftovers in a sealed container in the fridge for up to 5 days.

-Nutrition Information
+Nutrition Facts

 « Shredded Crockpot Chicken Tacos